 How long does a bathroom renovation take?
 Complete timeline per phase

-Direct answer: A bathroom renovation takes on average 2 to 4 weeks for a standard project (5-7m², new pipes, no structural work). --- Cosmetic refresh ---: 1-2 weeks.
+Direct answer: A bathroom renovation takes on average 2 to 4 weeks for a standard project (5-7mΒ², new pipes, no structural work).
+Cosmetic refresh: 1-2 weeks.
 Full strip + custom work: 5-7 weeks.
 Plus 1-2 weeks in advance for planning and orders.

---- The most frequently asked question we get, after "what does it cost", is "how long will it take?".
+The most frequently asked question we get, after "what does it cost", is "how long will it take?".
 The honest answer: it depends.
-But in this guide we give you the realistic lead times per type of renovation and per phase, based on 187+ projects we carried out in 2024-2025. ---
+But in this guide we give you the realistic lead times per type of renovation and per phase, based on 187+ projects we carried out in 2024-2025.

 Timeline by Renovation Type

-| Type | Lead time | Ready.
-Please paste the Dutch HTML text you want translated to English. |
+| Type | Lead time | Example |

 |---|---|---|